-Q: When and where will the in-person and virtual conference blocks be held?
+Q: When and where will the virtual conference be held?

 Q: How do I register for the conference?

-A: There is a single registration system for the in-person and virtual conferences.
-You can register for the conference through the JHU Press website.
+A: You can register for the conference through the JHU Press website.

-Q: Where can I find the current schedule for the two conference blocks?
+Q: Where can I find the current schedule for the conference?

 A: You can find it on the All Academic website once you have registered for the conference.
 Just log in to your account and click on “View the Online Program.”